dmillett/inclinician/README.md

 <a name="usage"/></a>
 ## Usage

+ 1. Capture physical aches/pains/fatigue/mood data via voice-to-text to schema (ex: medschema)
+ 2. Capture data from any personal medical equipment pulse/temperature/dermoscopy/spectrometers/etc to schema (ex: medschema)
+ 3. Ownership of all laboratory tests to schema
+ 4. Use this/any platform to identify medical research studies
+ 5. Establish contract within a blockchain construct
+    - credit, research results, donate, etc
+ 6. Get study results
+ 7. Analyze or submit for analysis to larger groups
+ 8. Repeat as necessary with new data

 ### Labs

 In many cases where chronic conditions exist improvements in health are delayed for specific conditions: